mynk-tmr/notes/DSA/3-Arrays-Hashmaps.md

 | Memory allocation | Stack                             | Heap                             |
 | Access speed      | Fast                              | Slow                             |
 | Flexibility       | Less flexible                     | More flexible                    |
+## Hashtable

-Hashing is a technique for efficiently storing and retrieving data elements using a key-value structure.
-Here's the breakdown:
+- Hashing is a technique for storing and retrieving data elements using a key-value structure.

-- **Key:** A unique identifier associated with a data element.
-- **Hash Function:** A function that takes a key as input and generates a fixed-size value called a hash value (or hash code, hash digest).
+- keys are computed via *hash-function* and it generates a fixed-size value called a `hash value (or code/digest).`
-- **Hash Table:** A data structure that stores key-value pairs.
-Each element in the hash table is indexed by its hash value.

-Here's how hashing works:

-1. **Hash Function Application:** When you want to insert a new element, its key is fed into the hash function.
-2. **Hash Value Calculation:** The hash function computes a hash value for the key.
-3. **Hash Table Indexing:** The hash value is used as an index into the hash table.
-Ideally, the element should be stored at this index position.

-However, collisions can occur if multiple keys map to the same hash value (like having two people with the same birthday).
-Collision handling techniques are crucial to manage these situations.
+- Collisions occur when multiple keys map to same index
+- *load factor* : `ele_count / table_size`.
+As it increases, collisions become more likely
+- Runtime
+	- average : `O(1) time, O(N) space`
+	- worst: `O(n) when load balance is breached`
+- Note : **Hash Tables suffer from bad cache performance**.
+For large collection - the access time might take longer, since relevant part of table needs to be reloaded from into cache.

-**Index Mapping (or Trivial Hashing)**
+**Index Mapping (or Trivial Hashing)** : hashfn directly maps the key to an index in table.

-This is a very simple approach where the hash function directly maps the key to an index in the hash table.
-For example, if the key is an integer, the hash function might simply return the key itself.
-However, this method is only suitable for cases where keys are naturally distributed across the hash table size and collisions are unlikely.

-**Separate Chaining for Collision Handling**

-In separate chaining, each slot in the hash table can hold a linked list of key-value pairs that map to the same hash value.
-If a collision occurs during insertion, the new element is appended to the linked list at the corresponding index.
-Retrieval involves searching the linked list at the calculated index for the desired key.

-**Advantages:**

-- Efficient for handling many collisions.
+##### Separate Chaining
+- an entry in hash table can hold a *linked list* of key-value pairs.
+On collision, append to list.
+On retrieval, traverse list at given hash value
-- No need to resize the hash table frequently.
+- Pros : no need to resize table frequently

-**Disadvantages:**

-- Introduces overhead due to linked lists.
-- Retrieval might become slower in the presence of long linked lists.

-**Open Addressing for Collision Handling**

-In open addressing, all elements are stored directly within the hash table itself.
-If a collision occurs, a probing technique is used to find an alternative slot (bucket) in the hash table to store the element.
-Common probing techniques include:

-- **Linear Probing:** Start at the calculated index and probe sequentially until an empty slot is found.
-- **Quadratic Probing:** Probe by calculating a sequence of offsets based on the hash value and the collision number.

-**Advantages:**

-- No linked list overhead.
+- cons: overhead, inefficient if lists are long
+##### Open Addressing
+- each entry can have a *bucket* with slots for colliding elements.
-- Potentially faster retrievals (especially for sparse hash tables).
+- Pros : faster retrievals (especially for sparse tables).

-**Disadvantages:**

-- Clustering can occur, where collisions create "pockets" of occupied slots, leading to poor performance.
-- Hash table resizing might be needed more often to maintain efficiency.

-**Double Hashing**
+- Cons:
+	- *clustering* :  create many slots in bucket as load factor increases
+	- more need of *resizing* for optimisations
+- Schemes used in this,
+	- **Linear Probing:** linear search in bucket for retrieval
+	- **Quadratic Probing:**

+##### Double HashingTypes
-This technique combines the benefits of both open addressing and separate chaining.
+- combines the benefits of both open addressing and separate chaining.
 It uses two hash functions:

-- **Primary Hash Function:** Calculates the initial index for the element.
+	- *primary* : computes initial index for ele
-- **Secondary Hash Function:** Used for probing if a collision occurs.
-The secondary hash function generates a fixed-size offset to be added to the primary hash value in a specific pattern (e.g., multiplying by a prime number).
+	- *secondary* : used for probing if a collision occurs.
+It generates a fixed-size offset to be add to primary hash value in a specific pattern (e.g., multiplying by a prime number).

-**Advantages:**

-- Reduces clustering compared to linear probing.
-- More efficient probing compared to quadratic probing.

-**Disadvantages:**

-- Requires two hash functions, increasing complexity.
-- Might not completely eliminate clustering.

-**Load Factor and Rehashing**

-The load factor is the ratio of the number of elements in the hash table to the size of the hash table.
-As the load factor increases, collisions become more likely, impacting performance.
+- Pros : lower level of clustering and better than quadratic probing

+##### Rehashing
-**Rehashing** is the process of dynamically resizing the hash table when the load factor exceeds a certain threshold.
-This helps reduce collisions and maintain efficient retrieval operations.
-Rehashing involves:
+- dynamically resizing table when load factor exceeds a certain threshold
+- It involves

-1. Creating a new, larger hash table.
+	- making a new larger table
-2. Re-inserting all existing key-value pairs into the new hash table using the same hash function.
+	- re-insert elements with **same** hashfn